1977 NBA Finals: Aftermath

 The 76ers returned to the NBA Finals in 1980 and 1982, but lost both to the Magic Johnson-led Los Angeles Lakers in six games.
 They would win their next and most recent championship in 1983 over the aforementioned Lakers in a sweep.

+1977 Portland reserve guard Johnny Davis later coached the 76ers for one ill-fated season in 1996–97.